Chair, Training and Skills Commission

 Industry Chief Technologist, DXC Technology Australia

-Chair, Creative Industries, Business and Digital Platforms ISC
+Chair, Creative Industries, Business, ICT & Cybersecurity ISC

 Dino Rossi is an Industry Chief Technologist for DXC Technology.
 In this role he brings business, technology and innovation expertise to clients in the Government and Education industries.
 With 25+ years’ of experience having fulfilled responsibilities across Executive, Managerial and Technology roles, he combines business acumen and a strong technology background to foster innovative ways of “thinking” delivering solutions that achieve successful outcomes.
 He is responsible for the DXC Internship program and established the DXC Adelaide Young Professionals program which fosters the career development of 50+ up and coming DXC Technology professionals.

 Dino is a member of the Australian Information Industry Association (AIIA) and Chairs the South Australian (SA) Chapter of the AIIA National Education Special Interest Group.
 In this role he has directed the group towards increasing the contribution of industry in the education of SA children, through the delivery of a series of structured teacher professional development workshops supporting the delivery of an authentic learning experience in the classroom.
 He is the Chair of the Industry Advisory Board for the University of South Australia School of IT and Mathematical Sciences and recently fulfilled roles as Industry Practitioner in Resident and Adjunct Research Associate.

 Marie Paterson is a CEO who values engagement with people to ensure they achieve their potential, implements strategic thinking to achieve her organisational goals and engenders collaboration between organisations to drive continuous improvement.

 As a leader and manager with more than 25 years of experience across industries including oil and gas, consulting and training, clothing and textiles, group training and wine production, she is cognisant of the importance of stakeholder engagement and consultation.